Skip to main content

 The z -component of the rotational equation of motion about the center of mass is

-This page titled 21.4: Translation and Rotation of a Rigid Body Undergoing Fixed Axis Rotation is shared under a not declared license and was authored, remixed, and/or curated by Peter Dourmashkin (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 21.4: Translation and Rotation of a Rigid Body Undergoing Fixed Axis Rotation is shared under a not declared license and was authored, remixed, and/or curated by Peter Dourmashkin (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.